Chart Color Schemes

 Residential development activity is lower than average in Yowie Bay according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Yowie Bay had approximately 1 new home approved each year.
-Between FY-21 and FY-25, around 8 homes were approved, with 1 more in FY-26.
-This results in about 48.5 new residents arriving per dwelling constructed annually over the past five financial years.
+AreaSearch analysis of ABS building approval numbers shows Yowie Bay had approximately 1 new home approved annually.
+Between FY-21 and FY-25, around 9 homes were approved, with 1 more in FY-26.
+This results in an average of about 43.1 new residents per year arriving per dwelling constructed during these years.

-The demand for housing significantly exceeds supply, typically leading to price growth and increased buyer competition.
-There have been $3.7 million in commercial approvals this financial year, indicating limited commercial development focus compared to Greater Sydney, where Yowie Bay has 92.0% less development activity per person.
-This scarcity of new homes strengthens demand for existing properties.
-Recent development consists entirely of attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This shift contrasts with the area's current housing composition, which is 86.0% houses.
-Future projections estimate Yowie Bay will add 918 residents by 2041 at current development rates, potentially leading to heightened buyer competition and supporting price increases if supply struggles to match population growth.
+The demand for housing significantly exceeds the supply, which typically leads to price growth and increased buyer competition.
+In FY-26, there have been $2.4 million in commercial approvals, indicating limited commercial development focus.
+Compared to Greater Sydney, Yowie Bay has significantly less development activity, being 91.0% below the regional average per person.
+This scarcity of new homes usually strengthens demand and prices for existing properties.
+Nationally, the area's level is also below average, reflecting its maturity and possible planning constraints.
+Recent development in Yowie Bay has been entirely comprised of attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.

-Future projections show Yowie Bay adding 918 residents by 2041 (from the latest AreaSearch quarterly estimate).
+This shift represents a notable change from the area's existing housing composition (currently 86.0% houses), suggesting decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
+Future projections estimate Yowie Bay to add 980 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development